Protecting Children during COVID-19 and other Infectious Disease Outbreaks

-Identify the child protection risks caused by COVID-19
+Identify the child protection risks caused by COVID-19 and other IDOs

-The COVID-19 pandemic is impacting children through:
+COVID-19 impacts children through:

-Adapt child protection strategies and programming during COVID-19
+Adapt child protection strategies and programming during COVID-19 and other IDOs

 Learn with experts at the Alliance for Child Protection in Humanitarian Action (The Alliance)